o3de/o3de.org/content/docs/user-guide/networking/multiplayer/configuration.md

     ```
     {{< important >}}Replace `<ProjectName>` with your project's name and make sure that the value is wrapped in quotes.
     {{< /important >}}
-1. Register the temporary auto-component with CMake by updating `<projectname_files.cmake>`.
+1. Register the placeholder auto-component with CMake by updating `<projectname_files.cmake>`.
     ```cmake
     set(FILES
         ...
         Source/AutoGen/MyFirstNetworkComponent.AutoComponent.xml
     )
     ```
-{{< note >}}After completing the setup steps in this guide, you can delete the temporary auto-component and create a new auto-component, or use it as a starting point.
+{{< note >}}After completing the setup steps in this guide, you can delete the placeholder auto-component and create a new auto-component, or use it as a starting point.
 There must always be at least one auto-component.

 Refer to [Multiplayer Auto-components](../autocomponents), or follow the introductory [multiplayer tutorial](/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component/) to learn more about multiplayer auto-components.{{< /note >}}